 One study suggests that music augments verbal memory in vascular dementia patients.12 Those suffering from Lewy body dementia also find music therapy useful in making past connections.13 Unfortunately, music therapy doesn’t work well with frontotemporal dementia patients; the two frontal lobes of the brain that control behavior and emotion are affected, which means these patients lose the ability to connect with music.14

 There are two ways in which music therapy works: active and receptive.
 In active music therapy, the patient and the therapist indulge in lively sessions of dancing, singing, and playing instruments.
 In receptive therapy, the therapist sings or plays music while the patient simply listens.
 Sometimes, the therapist identifies familiar music and creates a playlist for the patient.
 While these songs might give them a chance to reconnect with the past, any type of soothing sounds can help with focus and relaxation.
-Professional music therapy is the ideal way to go, but caretakers or immediate family members can also provide support.15 If you have a loved one with dementia, here are some ways to incorporate music into their lives:
+Professional music therapy is the ideal way to go, but caretakers or

 - Select music that the patient enjoys.